 In 1993, when John Montgomery was writing the business plan for Bridgeway Capital Management (BCM), he thought, “Why wait to give your money away at the end of your life when you can enjoy making a difference along the way?
 What would it be like if a whole company was built around that?”
 As a result, BCM’s articles of incorporation state that it will donate 50% of its profits to charitable causes.
 Over the years, BCM has granted tens of millions of dollars and time to more than 500 different nonprofits.
-Bridgeway includes all of its Partners (as permanent staff members are known) in the giving program.
+Bridgeway includes all of its Partners (as long-term staff members are known) in the giving program.
 This idea, turned reality, has had at least ten-fold the benefits imagined.
 Not only has this philosophy forged a unique culture, it has helped BCM attract and retain highly motivated and talented individuals.

 Clearly, the wish to eradicate the practice of genocide in the world is shared by many, but it remains merely "a goal" until people take action.
 For that reason, we have included it as part of our mission statement and have devoted time, effort, and resources to this urgent pursuit.
 In fact, we have a staff member who spends a significant portion of her time working in locales around the world where the pain and suffering of genocide is widespread.
 In the same vein, a core focus of our philanthropic efforts is peacemaking and ensuring human rights.